itjuba/VirtualPen-Opencv-/README.md

 3- pip install mediapipe

-Run the script and draw some heart and enjoy :)
+Run the script and draw some hearts and enjoy :)